aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 Please note that these two update methods are required to be called in that order.
 If reversed the table of contents will be populated but no page numbers will be displayed.
 Any number of different TOCs can be updated.
 These methods will automatically update all TOCs found in the document.
 Below code sample shows how to completely rebuild TOC fields in the document by invoking field update.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-UpdateFields.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-add_content_using_document_builder-UpdateFields.py" >}}

 The first call to **Document.update_fields** will build the TOC, all text entries are populated and the TOC appears almost complete.
 The only thing missing is the page numbers which for now are displayed with “?”.
 The second call to **Document.update_page_layout** will build the layout of the document in memory.
 This needs to be done to gather the page numbers of the entries.
 The correct page numbers calculated from this call are then inserted into the TOC.